 The ACCC is responsible for investigating proposed mergers to assess whether or not they would be likely to have the effect of substantially lessening competition.

-In the 2010-11 financial year, the ACCC assessed 377 acquisitions.
-Of these, 236 were assessed without requiring a public review, while 141 underwent a public or confidential review.
-Of the 141 reviewed, the ACCC did not oppose 110, publicly opposed three and accepted undertakings to divest shares or assets in seven.
+In the 2011–2012 financial year, the ACCC assessed 340 acquisitions.
+Of these, 250 were assessed without requiring a public review, while 90 underwent a public or confidential review.
+Of the 90 reviewed, the ACCC did not oppose 60, publicly opposed one and accepted undertakings to divest shares or assets in three.

-In December 2010 the ACCC applied, on an expedited basis, to the Federal Court of Australia to injunct Metcash from acquiring Franklins (each of which carry on business in the Australian grocery sector).
+The most recent case involving a merger occurred in December 2010 when the ACCC applied, on an expedited basis, to the Federal Court of Australia to injunct Metcash from acquiring Franklins (each of which carries on business in the Australian grocery sector).
 The Federal Court declined, after more than eight months, to injunct the merger.
 The ACCC appealed the decision to the Full Court of the Federal Court on an expedited basis.
 The ACCC also sought an interim injunction to prevent Metcash from completing its acquisition.
 The Court declined to grant this, which allowed Metcash to complete its acquisition of Franklins before the appeal was decided.
-The appeal involved three key issues - whether the trial judge correctly defined the grocery market; the standard of proof required to show that there was a viable, alternative bidder to Metcash for Franklins (the counterfactual); and the likely effects on competition of Metcash’s acquisition of Franklins.
+The appeal involved three key issues: whether the trial judge correctly defined the grocery market; the standard of proof required to show that there was a viable, alternative bidder to Metcash for Franklins (the counterfactual); and the likely effects on competition of Metcash’s acquisition of Franklins.
 The Full Federal Court dismissed the appeal on all three grounds on 30 November 2011 and the ACCC decided not to seek leave to appeal to the High Court.
-The case provides clarity around how grocery markets should be defined, and confirms that markets may be defined based on multiple functional levels, where one functional level constrains another functional level.
+The case provides clarity around how grocery markets should be defined, and confirms that markets may be defined based on multiple functional levels, where one functional level constrains another.
 The case also confirms that the standard of proof for assessment of the counterfactual is the ordinary civil standard of the balance of probabilities.
 The case may also lend support for calls for the Commission to give acquirers greater transparency about the evidence the Commission intends to rely on to oppose their acquisitions, before any litigation, consistent with the practice in other jurisdictions.

 - the acquirer having a market share of 20 per cent or more; and